Feeling the Heat: the Draft Climate Change Bill, 2018

 Feeling the heat: the draft Climate Change Bill, 2018

-On 8 June 2018, the South African Minister of Environmental Affairs (the “Minister”) published the draft Climate Change Bill, 2018 for public comment.
-Since then, the Department of Environmental Affairs (“DEA”) has undertaken a road show across the country to solicit comments to the Bill and held further bilateral meetings with stakeholders in August 2018.
+Earlier this year, the South African Minister of Environmental Affairs (the “Minister”) published the draft Climate Change Bill, 2018 for public comment.
+Since then, the Department of Environmental Affairs (“DEA”) has undertaken a road show across the country to solicit comments to the Bill and held further bilateral meetings with stakeholders earlier this year.
 The written comments are currently being considered by the DEA with a view to incorporate these into a revised draft.

 The Bill acknowledges that anthropogenic climate change represents an urgent threat to civilisation and that in order to respond to the challenges that climate change raises, an effective, progressive and well-coordinated legislative framework needs to be implemented.
 The purpose of the Bill is to communicate and implement an effective nationally determined climate change response, including mitigation and adaptation actions, that represents South Africa’s fair contribution to the global climate change response.
 One of the main guiding principles of the Bill is that the climate system should be protected for the benefit of present and future generations of humankind.